balena-io/balena-sdk/README.md

 Documentation
 -------------

 The module exports a single factory function.
-Use it like that:
+Use it like this:

 ```
 var resin = require('resin-sdk')({
 	apiUrl: "https://api.resin.io/",
-	imageMakerUrl: "",
-	isBrowser: false,
 	dataDirectory: "/opt/local/resin"
-# })
+})
 ```

 Where the factory method accepts the following options: